timb-machine-mirrors/guballa-tlsmate/README.rst

 applications.

 In the following only some basic examples for using the CLI are given.
-Use the ``tlsmate --help`` command to get all supported command line options.
+Use the ``tlsmate --help`` command to get all supported subcommands.
+Well, currently there are not that many.

 Note, that in the examples the URL ``mytlsmatedomain.net`` is used, a domain name which is currently not registered.

 .. code-block:: console

-   $ tlsmate --scan --progress mytlsmatedomain.net
+   $ tlsmate scan --progress mytlsmatedomain.net

-This command will perform a TLS scan against the domain ``mytlsmatedomain.net``, and the result will be displayed in Yaml format.
+This command will perform a TLS scan against the domain ``mytlsmatedomain.net``, and the result will be displayed as colored console output.

 Using the tlsmate library from other python applications is described in the `Python API documentation`_.